 Gently clean the surface of the programmer with isopropyl alcohol or technical alcohol on a soft cloth.
+The LCD clean with a soft cloth moistens in water only.
+Isopropyl alcohol may damage surface of the LCD.

 Perform the calibration test if the programmer supports this feature.